Guide

 • not considering: 6

 This is not required for the workflow to work.
 But it is a useful extension when you want to understand the shape of the pipeline at a glance instead of reading only tables.
+For weekly reporting or sales meetings, the guide to export responses to CSV or sync them to Google Sheets explains how to carry the response data into a shared table.

 The Point of This Flow Is That the Work Continues After Publish